Professional practice

 • Korsgaard v.
 Croatia, PCA No. 2019-02 (for investor; large-scale property investment).

 • Gold Pool JV Ltd v.
-Kazakhstan, PCA Case No. 2016-23 (for investor; concession granted by government in relation to gold mining).
+Kazakhstan, PCA Case No. 2016-23 (for investor; government concession for gold mining).

-• MNSS and RCA Montenegro, ICSID Case No. ARB(AF)/12/8 (for investor; concession granted by government in relation to only steel plant in Montenegro).
+• MNSS and RCA Montenegro, ICSID Case No. ARB(AF)/12/8 (for investor; government concession for only steel plant in Montenegro).

-• Exxon Mobil Canada, ICSID Case No. ARB(AF)/15/6 (NAFTA) (concession granted by government in relation to oil exploration and exploitation).
+• Exxon Mobil Canada, ICSID Case No. ARB(AF)/15/6 (NAFTA) (government concession for oil exploration & exploitation).

 • Safa v.
-Greece, ICSID Case No. ARB/16/20 (for Greece; concession granted by government in relation to naval shipyards).
+Greece, ICSID Case No. ARB/16/20 (for Greece; government concession for naval shipyards).

 • Imagesat InternationalV. v.
 Serbia, ICC arbitration, Case No.14839/FM (for Serbia).